 Choosing a pillow should be easy, right?
-All you need to do is to find the fluffiest, softest and biggest pillow and you’re all set for a good night's rest.
-We all wish it could be this easy, but different types of pillows have different uses which is why it is important to find a pillow that best suits your needs.
-For example, a wool pillow is a good choice for allergy sufferers because wool naturally repels dust mites.
-If you’re in the market for a new pillow, keep these tips in mind during shopping.
+All you need to do is to find the softest and fluffiest pillow in your preferred size and you’re all set for a good night’s rest.
+We all wish it could be this easy, but different types of pillows serve different purposes.
+For this reason, it is important to find a pillow that best suits your needs.

-The meat is in the filling.
-The same is true with pillows because it is the filling that makes them so.
-Considering filling is important because it can provide many health benefits.
-Hypoallergenic pillows, for example is ideal for those with allergies because the pillow has been treated to repel allergens.
-Wool and latex pillows are also good choices for allergy sufferers due to their natural anti allergy properties.
-If you don't have any allergy problems, polyester, down and feather pillows are good options.
+The secret to a good pillow is primarily in the filling.
+This is the first factor you should consider when choosing the right pillow you need.
+Different fillings provide different levels of support and comfort and the right pillow can transform your sleep experience.
+The right pillow can also provide many health benefits.
+Hypoallergenic pillows, for example, are ideal for those with allergies because the pillow has been treated to repel common allergens.
+Wool and latex pillows are also good choices due to their natural anti-allergy properties.
+If you don’t have any allergy problems, polyester, down and feather pillows are good options.

-If you want something luxuries you can try down pillows, wool pillows or latex pillows.
-These three are a bit on the high-end side but are very durable.
-But the price is worth the quality.
-If you take care of your wool or down pillow properly it can last up to 40 years.
+If you want something more luxurious, you can try down pillows, wool pillows or latex pillows.
+They’re a bit on the expensive side but are very hardy and durable.
+The price you pay is also worth the quality and comfort they deliver.
+If you take care of your wool or down pillows properly, they can last up to 40 years.

-We all have a favorite sleeping position and pillows can get in the way of comfort sometimes.
-Back sleepers will love polyester pillows and memory foam pillows like those sold at luxurauk.com because they can provide adequate neck and upper spine support.
-Side sleepers should choose contour pillows since this type can support the neck and shoulders more effectively compared to ordinary pillows.
-People with lower back injuries should look into roll pillows or bolsters for lumbar support and posture correction.
+We all have a favourite sleeping position and pillows can get in the way of comfort sometimes.
+Back sleepers will do well with polyester pillows and memory foam pillows because these can provide adequate neck and upper spine support.
+Side sleepers, on the other hand, are better off with contour pillows since they provide better support to the neck and shoulders when sleeping in this position.
+People with lower back injuries should also consider using roll pillows or bolsters for lumbar support and posture correction.

-Now that you know what type of pillow is best for your needs, a good night's rest shouldn’t be too far away.
-Aside from providing rest, the right pillow can give you the correct support you need while preventing injuries like neck and lumbar pain.
+Now that you know what type of pillow is best for your needs, a good night’s rest shouldn’t be too far off.
+Aside from providing comfort and rest, the right pillow can give you the correct support you need while preventing issues like neck, shoulder and back pain.